-Grain: The lengthwise grain of threads running through a woven fabric.
+Grain: The direction of the threads running through a woven fabric.

-Gusset: In a garment, gusset is a triangular piece of fabric inserted into a seam to add roominess.
-In bags, a gusset is used to pinch in the corners to create a bottom and sides.
+Gusset: In a garment, a gusset is a triangular piece of fabric inserted into a seam to add roominess.
+In bags, a gusset is used to pinch in the corners to create a bottom from the sides.

-Hem: The act of finishing the bottom of a garment to finish it so no raw edges are seen.
+Hem: The act of finishing the bottom of a garment so no raw edges are seen.